-Appointed to the faculty of the University of Colorado at Boulder in 1999, Michael Thornton is currently Associate Professor of Horn.
+Appointed to the faculty of the University of Colorado at Boulder in 1999, Thornton is currently Associate Professor of Horn.
 In addition, he serves as a Faculty Artist at the Colorado College Music Festival each June.
-Mr. Thornton holds certification in Mental Toughness Training from the Human Performance Institute in Orlando, Florida, and implements this training in his teaching.
+Thornton holds certification in Mental Toughness Training from the Human Performance Institute in Orlando, Florida, and implements this training in his teaching.
 His students hold positions in orchestras throughout the United States and abroad, and have won numerous awards and competitions.
-Professor Thornton has twice received the Marinus Smith Award, which is bestowed upon teachers at CU Boulder who have made significant contributions to their students’ development.
+Thornton has twice received the Marinus Smith Award, which is bestowed upon teachers at CU Boulder who have made significant contributions to their students’ development.